-The project Contractor SECON, along with their subcontractors (Alaska Commercial Contractors, Ever Electric and Behrends Mechanical) continue to work on the construction of the new Airfield Lighting Regulator Vault (ALRV) addition to the SREB.
+The project Contractor SECON, along with their subcontractors (Alaska Commercial Contractors, Ever Electric, and Behrends Mechanical) continue to work on the construction of the new Airfield Lighting Regulator Vault (ALRV) addition to the SREB.
 Crews continue work on the rough-in for the electrical distribution system, HVAC and fire suppression systems.
-Crew has installed the Air Source Heat Pump (ASHP-1) up on the SREB mechanical mezzanine, and the supply and return piping which extends over to the new ALRV.

-The current project schedule calls for the ALRV to be substantially complete on May 4, 2021, and the work that will commence at that time will include: the relocation of the airfield lighting regulators to the new ALRV, the relocation of the Runway Lighting Intensity Monitor (RLIM) and its communication cabinet within the new ALRV, the installation of the Airfield Lighting Controls and Monitoring System (ALCMS) within the new ALRV and the cut-over and commissioning of the new ALRV and lighting control system.
+The current project schedule calls for the ALRV to be substantially complete on May 4, 2021, and the work that will commence at that time will include: the relocation of the airfield lighting regulators to the new ALRV, the relocation of the Runway Lighting Intensity Monitor (RLIM) and its communication cabinet within the new ALRV, the installation of the Airfield Lighting Controls and

+Monitoring System (ALCMS) within the new ALRV and the cut-over and commissioning of the new ALRV and lighting control system.